kermitt2/grisp/nerd-data/doc/detailed_commands.md

 ```

 Just modify the language code in the url for other languages.
 Put all these language-specific Wikidata property naming into their corresponding language-specific data directory.

+### Add new languages

+To add new languages requires a few changes in the configuration and the code.

+1. Update the file `languages.xml`.
+The file needs to have the following information:
+   - RootCategory: Open a random category (at the end of a Wikipedia page) and navigate up to the top category
+   - DisambiguationCategory: take `Wikipedia:Content` from the english wikipedia and check the `translation` in the target language
+   - DisambiguationTemplate, RedirectIdentifier: Usually in the page `Help:Disambiguate` corresponding translation there are information about the templates.
+Editing a disambiguation page usually contains such information.

+2. The new language code needs to be added in the following files/classes:
+   - `wikipedia-resources.sh`
+   - `ProcessTranslation.java`
+   - `ProcessWikidata.java`

+3. Configure the Mediawiki parser for the new language pages:
+   - **NOTE**: The parser is located in the `entity-fishing` project (it's a dependency for GRISP), under https://github.com/kermitt2/entity-fishing/tree/master/src/main/java/com/scienceminer/nerd/utilities/mediaWiki
+   - This classes describe the namespaces used for this language.
+Information from the siteinfo element are at the beginning of the Wikipedia XML dump files for this language.
+E.g. https://github.com/kermitt2/entity-fishing/blob/master/src/main/java/com/scienceminer/nerd/utilities/mediaWiki/DefaultConfigEnWp.java#L18
+   - Then test the parser with a couple of articles for this language (as done in entity-fishing).
+   - When it works, build entity-fishing and place the jar file under `lib/com/scienceminer/entity-fishing/0.0.6/` in GRISP.